platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 The service types `mariadb` and `mysql` both refer to MariaDB.
 The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc.
-Other than the type, MySQL and MariaDB are identical and the rest of this page refers to both equally.
+Other than the value for their `type`,
+MySQL and MariaDB have the same behavior and the rest of this page applies to both of them.

 | **`mariadb`** | **`mysql`** | **`oracle-mysql`** |
 |---------------|-------------|--------------------|